rebahama/quiz-game-javascript/README.md

 ## Technology

-The technology to create the strucutre of the page with:
+The technology to create the structure of the page was created with:
 * HTML.

 The styling of the page was created with:
 * CSS.

-The logic behind the page like caluclating right answers and button inputs was created with:
+The logic behind the page like calculating right answers and button inputs was created with:

 * Javascript